Sevastopol Town Hall & Office located at 4528 State Highway 57, Sturgeon Bay, WI 54235

 Sevastopol is home to several State and County Parks!

 Whitefish Dunes State Park (between Clark Lake Rd & Town Line Rd, on Lake Michigan) has lots of events throughout every season--hiking, XC skiing, programs, swimming--even a dog beach.
 Feeling artsy?
-Watch for the Sand Sculpture Contest at the end of July, candlelight beach walks and other events at the park.
+Watch for candlelight beach walks and other events at the park.
 Call the Park office at (920) 823-2400 for more information on happenings.

-Olde Stone Quarry County Park (on Bay Shore Dr/Cty B on Green Bay).
-Plenty of launching and parking, plus covered pavilion, fishing from the breakwall, safe harbor.
-This park was recently refurbished and is truly a fisherman's (or fisherwoman's) paradise!
+Olde Stone Quarry/George Pinney County Park (on Bay Shore Dr/Cty B on Green Bay).
+Plenty of launching lanes and parking, plus covered pavilion, fishing from the breakwall, safe harbor.
+This park is truly a fisherman's (or fisherwoman's) paradise!

-Clark Lake offers swimming at the beach access (Clark Lake Rd/South Lake Road) and launching at the end of Town Line Road.
+Clark Lake This small inland lake on the east side of Town offers swimming at the sand beach access (Clark Lake Rd/South Lake Road) and boat launching at the end of Town Line Road.

-Institute Town Park has a covered pavilion with picnic tables, 2 softball fields, one regulation baseball field, playground equipment, tennis/basketball court and we are in the process of building horseshoe pits.
+Institute Town Park has a covered pavilion with picnic tables, 2 softball fields, one regulation baseball field, playground equipment and tennis/basketball court.
 Plenty of green space and parking.
-Available for your family reunion or party---see "Forms and Permits" link to the left.
+Available for your family reunion, graduation party or other outdoor event---see "Forms and Permits" link to the left.

 Door County Coastal Byway